 Because of Hughes’ love for Jackson State University, she enjoys mentoring younger college students at JSU on preparing for life after college and has also returned to her alma mater to recruit students for Huntington Ingalls at JSU’s career fairs.
 She has also gone the extra mile to talk in classrooms about what Ingalls has to offer and their benefits.

-JSU has instilled a substantial amount of community involvement and service and entrepreneurial ship that she has established her own nonprofit, 501(c)(3) called No Excuses Book Scholarship in Memphis, TN in recognition of her late 8th grade teacher who has impacted her life.
+Since JSU has instilled in Hughes a substantial amount of community involvement, service, and entrepreneurship experience, she has established her own nonprofit, a 501(c)(3) called “No Excuses Book Scholarship in Memphis, TN” in recognition of her late 8th grade teacher who has impacted her life.
 Also, she has established her web/graphic design called MASE, LLC.

-Maya is always dedicated and motivated to serve her community and serve as a proud representation of JSU.
-She is a proud alumna of thee illustrious Jackson State University, and is truly committed to recruiting students, giving back, and serving to her dear ole college home!
-Tiger Born, Tiger Bred, and when I die, I’ll be tiger dead!
+Hughes is always dedicated and motivated to proudly serving her community as a proud representation of JSU.
+She is a proud alumna of the illustrious Jackson State University, and is truly committed to recruiting students, giving back, and serving her dear ole college home!
+She proudly proclaims, “Tiger Born, Tiger Bred, and when I die, I’ll be tiger dead!”